 Why does Windmill charge interest?

-Aside from paying the interest charged to us and bank fees, we have been able to keep payments of principal and interest in the loan fund, helping to ensure the sustainability of the loan fund.
-Future loan recipients will benefit from the interest paid by today’s recipients.
+The interest we charge helps replenish the loan fund and pays for the interest and bank charges that we have to pay.
+We have been able to keep payments of principal and interest within the loan fund, helping to ensure the sustainability of the loan fund.
+Windmill does not make any money from the loans.
+Future clients will benefit from the interest paid by today’s clients.

 How much will my payments be?

 Still have questions?
 Our loan team would be happy to answer your questions and help you get started in your application.
+Contact us here.